Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

-- Just Intonation (modeled after the Phythagorean system)
+2. Just Intonation (modeled after the Pythagorean system)

-This is an intonation system based on the pure sonorities of the intervals, like how violinists tune their open-strings to the interval of fifths.
-The best-sounding fifths that gives a nice "ring" will be slightly larger than the fifths found in the equal temperament system.
+This is an intonation system based on the pure sonorities of the intervals, like how violinists tune their open strings to the interval of fifths.
+The best-sounding fifths that give a nice "ring" will be slightly larger than the fifths found in the equal temperament system.

-The intervals of thirds and sixths will create a “third” tone which makes them a very pleasant sound to the performers and listeners.
+The intervals of thirds and sixths will create a "third" tone, making them a pleasant sound to the performers and listeners.
 Just intonation is mainly used in double-stops, chordal passages, and to a certain extent, in ensemble playing.

 Finding Sympathetic Vibration

 For students at the early stages, learning to play in tune is mainly about finding that extra resonance created by sympathetic vibration.
-It happens when a fingered note has the same letter-name with an open-string that is not being played.
-The open-string will vibrate along when the note of the same letter-name is played at the right pitch, assuming that the violin is properly tuned.
-We can see the vibrations of the open string clearly in most cases, but it is much more helpful to be able to hear or feel that resonance.
+It happens when a fingered note has the same letter name with an open string that is not being played.
+The open-string will vibrate when the same note is played at the right pitch, assuming that the violin is tuned correctly.
+We can clearly see the vibrations of the open string in most cases, but it is much more helpful to hear or feel that resonance.

-When the notes that will create sympathetic vibration are in tune, we can use them as a guide to find the other notes in a many ways.
-Intervals such as perfect consonances (fourths, fifths, octaves), imperfect consonances (thirds, sixths), and semitones are all very useful tools but they do not guarantee to give us the best-sounding pitch, because we need to first understand the role of each note within the tonal hierarchy and the different intonation systems that we need to adapt to in different cases.
+When the notes that will create sympathetic vibration are in tune, we can use them to find the other notes in many ways.
+Intervals such as perfect consonances (fourths, fifths, octaves), imperfect consonances (thirds, sixths), and semitones are all handy tools.
+Still, they do not guarantee to give us the best-sounding pitch because we need first to understand the role of each note within the tonal hierarchy and the different intonation systems that we need to adapt to in different cases.